-Open Workflows are ideal for scenarios where media residing on external systems (S3 buckets, FTP locations, and Aspera servers) is to be localized, processed, and delivered to external storage locations, Files processed on S3, FTP or Aspera systems are limited to complete, closed files in TIFO format.
+Open workflows are ideal for scenarios where media residing on external systems (S3, FTP and Aspera servers) is to be localized, processed, and delivered to external storage locations.
+Files processed on S3, FTP or Aspera systems are limited to complete, closed files in TIFO format.

-Open Workflows are also ideally suited for Vantage workflows in which one action is creating a mezzanine file for the purpose of a second action creating a specific rendition.
+Open workflows are also ideally suited for Vantage workflows in which one action is creating a mezzanine file for the purpose of a second action creating a specific rendition.
 For example, Post Producer might create a high resolution mezzanine file followed by the Cable IPTV Flip to produce a vendor specific Transport Stream.

-Open Workflow Error State
+Detecting an Open Workflow Error State

-A new state called Error may occur for both actions and jobs.
+An Error state may occur for both actions and jobs.
 If an action running in open mode catches a critical error (that would be shown in the session log view), but must wait until the open block completes before failing, the user is alerted as follows:

-- The action border turns light orange in the Job Status view - The job status transitions to "Error" (light orange text)
+- The action border displays light orange in the Job Status view - The job status transitions to Error, in light orange text.

-The Error state notifies you that the action and the job are going to fail when the upstream open actions complete.
+The Error state indicates that the action and the job are going to fail when the upstream open actions complete.

-Note: The Error status will only be displayed when the services become aware of the critical error.
-It is possible that a condition introduced during execution (full disk, network interruption, etc.) could cause the executable running the action to encounter an error that is not reported to Vantage until completion.
-However, if a critical error is propagated to the session log during execution, the new Error state is triggered to alert you.
+Note: The Error state is only displayed when a service become aware of a critical error.
+It is possible that a condition introduced during execution (full disk, network interruption, etc.) may cause the service to encounter an error that is not reported to Vantage until completion.
+However, if a critical error is propagated to the session log during execution, the Error state is triggered to alert you.